-2. GOVERNANCE
+2. Governance

-The governance arrangements in respect of City Deal have now been established and a structure chart is provided overleaf.
+The governance arrangements in respect of City Deal have now been established and a structure chart is provided on page 6.
 Information to support the governance structure is set out below.

-The Lancashire Enterprise Partnership (LEP) The LEP is a business-led Board represented by some of Lancashire's largest and most dynamic companies, with a shared commitment to establishing a single economic voice for the area.
+The Lancashire Enterprise Partnership (LEP) The LEP is a business-led Board representing by some of Lancashire's largest and most dynamic companies, with a shared commitment to establishing a single economic voice for the area.
 A major force for change, the LEP is dedicated to driving local growth through the delivery of a number of strategic economic priorities and national initiatives, with a focus on securing prosperity for the whole of Lancashire.
 The Board comprises eleven Directors from the private sector and five from the public sector.

 The LEP is responsible for the overall governance and delivery of the City Deal.
 An Executive Committee has full powers to act on behalf of the Board between formal meetings and to deal with such matters as the Board may refer to it on an ad hoc basis.
-Membership is the Chair and Vice Chair, Leader of Lancashire County Council and two other Board Directors.
+Membership of the Exec Committee comprises the Chair and Vice Chair of the LEP, the Leader of Lancashire County Council and two other Board Directors.

-The City Deal Executive is chaired by the LEP Chair and comprises the Leaders of Preston City Council, South Ribble Borough Council and Lancashire County Council, the Deputy Chair of the LEP and the LEP Champion for Strategic Development.
+The City Deal Executive is chaired by the LEP Chair and comprises the Leaders of Preston City Council, South Ribble Borough Council and Lancashire County Council, the Vice Chair of the LEP and the LEP Champion for Strategic Development.
 The City Deal Executive is responsible for taking all key City Deal decisions and for approving the annual City Deal Infrastructure Delivery Plan (IDP).